SiberDave/Self-host-project/README.md

 # Self Host Project

 Project for self host most application that i need on server using docker-compose and nginx as reverse proxy.
+It also are using tailscale as the connector between the server and the client since the domain are local domain.

 ## Installation